Originally published on Culture Tourist on 11 February 2022 / Updated on 13 February 2026

-Some of my favourite paintings with the love theme are from the Dutch Golden Age.
-Although created during the 17th century, the approach to love was quite liberal.
-One of the paintings showing that in the best way is Johannes Vermeer‘s The Love Letter.
-On it, a lady is clearly reading a letter from her lover, and we can see that by the judgemental look her maid is giving her.
+Some of my personal favourite “love stories” come from the Dutch Golden Age art.
+Despite being created in the 17th century, the approach to romance was often surprisingly liberal.
+A perfect example is Johannes Vermeer‘s The Love Letter.
+In it, a woman is clearly reading a letter from her lover, and we can see that by the judgemental look from her maid.

 1/ Henri de Toulouse-Lautrec: Au lit: Le baiser

-This oil painting on cardboard was made in 1892.
-Henri de Toulouse-Lautrec was a common participant and enjoyed the Parisian nightlife at the end of the 19th century.
-He was a familiar guest of brothels, so one of them commissioned him to create a few paintings for them.
+Painted in 1892, this oil-on-cardboard work captures the raw intimacy of the Parisian nightlife Toulouse-Lautrec knew so well.
+As a frequent guest of the city’s brothels, he was commissioned to create several paintings for their interiors.
 This painting is a part of a series of artworks that are considered showing lesbian couples.
 He presented them lying in bed or in very intimate encounters.

 2/ Auguste Rodin: The Kiss

-Rene Magritte is one of the most famous Surrealist artists.
-He made this painting, which is one of the most iconic representations of love in art history, in 1928.
-His idea was to recreate the cinematic close-up kiss and hide this intimate moment in a way by putting a vail over the couple.
-It’s a typical style of his paintings, only with a romantic twist.
+The Surrealist master René Magritte created this iconic image of love in 1928.
+Magritte’s idea was to recreate the cinematic close-up kiss and hide this intimate moment by putting a vail over the couple.
+This painting is his typical artwork, only with a romantic twist.

 4/ Frans Hals: Marriage Portrait of Isaac Massa and Beatrix van der Laen